 Until a couple of weeks ago I’d shared little about my pregnancy, and then all of a sudden as history seemed to repeat itself, things seemed very real and I decided to finally relive the story of Pixie’s birth.
-Really, it’s all been leading to this post, where I’ll be sharing some information about the pregnancy GAP Programme, and what that means for me personally – and perhaps you too if it’s something you’ll be facing yourself.
+Really, it’s all been leading to this post.
+Here I’ll be sharing some information about GAP and GROW, the pregnancy programme designed to monitor your baby’s progress during gestation, and what that means for me personally – and perhaps you too if it’s something you’ll be facing yourself.

 At my very first midwife appointment for my current pregnancy, I was blown away by the fact that – before I had to mention anything at all about last time – the midwife told me my notes had been reviewed and special measures for my care had automatically been put in place.

 GROW is an acronym for gestation related optimal weight; the pregnancy GAP programme (Growth Assessment Protocol) has been developed in the couple of years since Pixie’s arrival.
 It’s designed to monitor potential problems during gestation, specifically for women who have previously delivered very small babies (or large, I’m led to believe).
 Incredibly about 80% of pregnant women are on this programme.

 My personal experience was that I continuously measured small with a tape measure throughout my first pregnancy.
 However that method is really not an exact science in terms of your baby’s true size – we each hold a different volume of amniotic fluid for a start.
 For every woman who is interested in my story and wants to know more, there are ten others who get cross that they’ve been put through growth scans for no reason at all.

 In many cases they are unnecessary.
 But in some situations – such as mine – they’re crucial to your baby’s health and wellbeing.